The SUSTAINIACâ "Stealth PRO Ô " electromagnetic-type sustainer

 But first, read the following few paragraphs for an installation overview.

 The Sustainiac Stealth PRO sustain system is a retrofit sustainer for existing electric guitar.
 The installation requires substantial rewiring of the guitar electronics cavity.
 For most installations, no routing or drilling of the guitar electronics cavity is required if you use the standard two PUSH-PULL POT/SWITCH controls for ON/OFF and for Harmonic Mode that are supplied with the kit.
 If you choose the optional TOGGLE-SWITCH controls to control the Sustainiac, you will likely have to drill holes in the guitar body.
 If you are familiar with electronics assembly, soldering, and following wiring diagrams, you can likely handle the installation.
-Many guitar technicians can handle the installation.
-But, it is much more difficult than, say, replacing a pickup or volume control.
-It will usually take between 2 and 10 hours, depending on the guitar model and the experience of the installer.
+It is much more difficult than, say, replacing a pickup or volume control.
+Many guitar technicians can handle the installation, but many call us for help.
+An excellent woodworker isn't necessarily equipped to handle an electronic wiring job of this complexity.
+Know your technician before letting him/her take this project on.
+It will usually take between 3 and 10 hours, depending on the guitar model and the experience of the installer and the guitar type.
+Pickguard guitars take longer.
+Parker Flys take many hours.

 PLANNING YOUR INSTALLATION